Improving Order with Queues: Introduction

 \subsection{Our Motivation and Related Results}

-Our research was motivated by an application in car manufacturing.
+Our research was motivated by an application in car manufacturing~\cite{karrenbauer2025optimizingcarresequencingmixedmodel}.
 The production in a car factory consists of three main stages: body (welding of the body), paint (painting the body), and assembly (adding engines, seats, \ldots).
-Nowadays, cars can be configured in many different variants (different colors, different engines, different interiors, different entertainment systems, different sensors, \ldots) and the sequence of cars passing through the production process must satisfy constraints of the factory floor and machinery.
+Nowadays, cars can be configured in many different variants (different colors, different engines, different interiors, different entertainment systems, different sensors, \ldots), and the sequence of cars passing through the production process must satisfy the constraints of the factory floor and machinery.
 For example, no two subsequent cars may have the largest engine, only one out of three subsequent cars may have a roof-top, color changes cost money, and so on.
-Planning a sequence violating a (near) minimum number of constraints is presently an art~\cite{GagneGravel,MorinGagne,Twelsiek}.
+Planning a sequence violating a (near) minimum number of constraints is an active area of research~\cite{GagneGravel,MorinGagne,Twelsiek}.

-Even if a sequence obeying all constraints is available at the beginning of the production process, this sequence will in general be perturbed in body and paint, e.g., because a welding point is not perfect and needs to be redone or the paint is not perfect and needs to be retouched.
-For this reason, there are buffers between body and paint and paint and assembly where the perturbed sequence can be improved to satisfy more constraints.
-In some factories, these buffers consist of a set of queues.
+Even if a sequence that obeys all constraints is available at the beginning of the production process, this sequence will, in general, be perturbed in body and paint, e.g., because a welding point is not perfect and needs to be redone, or the paint is not perfect and needs to be retouched.
+For this reason, there are buffers between body and paint and paint and assembly, where the perturbed sequence can be improved to satisfy more constraints.
+In some factories, these buffers consist of a set of parallel queues that operate according to the First-In-First-Out (FIFO) principle.
 This leads to our research question: ``How much disorder can one remove using a given set of queues?''
-Surprisingly, we could not find any literature that addresses this problem for the two measures of order, i.e., LDS and number of downsteps, considered by us.
+Surprisingly, we could not find any literature that addresses this problem for the two measures of order we consider, i.e., LDS and number of down-steps.